ebshimizu/Lumiverse/README.md

 * Inside of the folder you made, run `cmake ../source`
 * Build

+## Documentation
+Documentation for the project is generated from source with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) You may choose to not build documentation by setting the `LUMIVERSE_DOCS` cmake variable accordingly during project generation.
+Documentation will be output to  `Lumiverse/docs` if generated.

 ## Platform and Interface Support
 Lumiverse supports Windows, OS X, and iOS.
 Linux has some small issues at the moment preventing the project from compiling.
 I had some issues with the